SmithWillSuffice/ohanga-pai/content/empirical/301_2_macromodels_islm.md

 persist in the fight, since the ISLM enemy are on little Islands in little bunkers thinking they are still going to win the war.

+Note that it might not be bad policy to lower the interest rate!
+So the ISLM analysis will not always yield bad policy, but if it yields good policy it would be largely by accident.
+A proper analysis using the MMT lens would just recommend permanent Zero interest rate policy and floating exchange rate, since this gives the government the maximum policy space for achieving full employment with minimal inflation bias.
+Whereas there are scenarios where an ISLM analysis might recommend raising the interest rate.
+MMT would say this would be unnecessary if the exchange rate is on a float.

 ## Last Word